Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

 ## Requirements

-- Laptop or tablet, Internet browser, reliable and available internet connection
+- Laptop or tablet, internet browser, reliable and available internet connection

 - Azure Subscription with full access to the environment.